 As regards changes not having to do specifically with tech: Tween and teen life of the 1980s and 1990s was significantly different from teen and tween life now.
 Kids are living with greatly changed sets of expectations, limitations and pressures.
 The New Millennium editions will deal with these as well.

 And finally, Timeline issues: The writing of the YW series now spans almost three decades (2013 is the thirtieth anniversary of SYW).
 While the series has never been out of print during that period, there have been a number of changes in publishers, and this has sometimes meant longish periods elapsing between books.
 So each of these after-a-long-gap books became a sort of mini-reboot, and now all those inadvertent reboots have to be reconciled.
 Some very remarkable brains have spent an amazing amount of time on these issues.
 (The wonderful Peter Murray, one of our admins at the Young Wizards discussion forums, spent truly astonishing time and effort right up to his untimely death trying to pull together a timeline that took the “classic” versions of the series and made sense of the flow of events, including problems with character ages.)
 So now I get to get to grips with this issue once and for all.
 I’ll be establishing a “go date” for the events of So You Want to Be a Wizard and then tweaking other series timings so that they flow from that, using it to resolve chronology and age problems that crop up in later books.

 …That just about sums up what I’ll be doing.
-Around June 21st, people will be able to get the ebook version of the New Millennium Edition of So You Want to Be a Wizard — first from the DD.com Ebooks Direct store, then from the Kindle Store and other online distributors such as Kobo — and judge the results.
-The other books will follow over July and August.
+Around June 21st, people will be able to get the ebook version of the New Millennium Edition of So You Want to Be a Wizard from the Ebooks Direct store, and judge the results.